Nancy Loo: Career

 Loo moved to Chicago in 2001 to become co-anchor of the early morning newscast on WFLD-TV, a Fox-owned station.
 The station later added co-anchor of the midday newscast to her duties.
 In 2010, Loo left WFLD channel 32.

 On June 1, 2010, Loo joined WGN-TV in Chicago, Illinois as a primary reporter on the morning and midday newscasts.
 She also fills in as an anchor on the morning, midday and weekend newscasts.
 She also frequently reports special segments for the afternoon and evening newscasts.

 Social media enthusiasts consider Loo a pioneer among news people in using social media.
 She posts videos, photos, articles, comments and questions on Facebook, Twitter and other social media to help draw viewers to WGN newscasts.
 Her blog on WGNTV.com, "Big Tiny World", is one of the site's most popular.

 Loo also appears monthly as a guest on the webcast ChicagonistaLIVE!, produced by www.Chicagonista.com and billed as Chicago's first "Social Talk Show", an innovative and interactive program featuring four social media mavens discussing Chicago-centric hot topics and tech news.

 Besides English, Loo speaks fluent Cantonese and has studied German, Japanese, and American Sign Language.

 Loo is active with a number of Asian-American community and business groups in Chicago.

 On May 12, 2020, Loo has announced she will be moving to Los Angeles to join WGN America news show NewsNation as the West Coast bureau correspondent, her last day was on May 20, 2020.

-Personal
+Personal life

 Loo is married and has two children.